So you’ve decided to buy your first smoker but your heagrad is starting to spin just thinking about all the options out there.

 Think about it like this.
-Is there any point buying the cheapest guitar to learn on, when even Santana himself couldn’t make it sound good.
+Is there any point in buying the cheapest guitar to learn on, when even Santana himself couldn’t make it sound good?

 Option 2: Spend a little bit extra to start with

 If your budget can stretch past $200 then your options for a good first smoker open way up.
-Now you can buy a smoker to learn on that will come with decent temperature control.
+At this price point, you can even get a smoker that’s good enough to compete with.

-Maybe it’s because barbecue attracts a lot of old school types, but there’s some silly notions out there that unless you’re slaving over an offset barrel smoker for 16+ hours using aged hickory logs, then you’re not cooking “real barbecue”.
+Maybe it’s because barbecue attracts a lot of old-school types, but there are some silly notions out there that unless you’re slaving over an offset smoker for 16+ hours using aged hickory logs, then you’re not cooking “real barbecue”.

 Let’s get something straight.

 All kinds of smokers can produce delicious barbecue.
-Charcoal, electric, gas and pallets are all just sources of heat.
+Charcoal, electric, gas, and pellets are all just sources of heat.
 There’s really no such thing as the best type of smoker for a beginner.
-Each has it’s own pros and cons.
+Each has its own pros and cons.